verhovsky/books-futures-explained/src/0_1_2_generators_pin.md

 }
 ```

-However, this is also the point where we need to talk about one more concept to
+Now, as you see, the user of this code must either:

+1. Box the value and thereby allocating it on the heap
+2. Use `unsafe` and pin the value to the stack.
+The user knows that if they move
+the value afterwards it will violate the guarantee they promise to uphold when
+they did their unsafe implementation.

+Now, the code which is created and the need for `Pin` to allow for borrowing
+across `yield` points should be pretty clear.

 ## Pin

 > Why
 >
 > 1. To understand `Generators` and `Futures`
-> 2. Knowing how to use `Pin` when implementing your own `Future`
+> 2. Knowing how to use `Pin` is required when implementing your own `Future`
-> 3. Understand self-referential types in Rust
+> 3. To understand self-referential types in Rust
+> 4. This is the way borrowing across `await` points is accomplished
 >
 > `Pin` was suggested in [RFC#2349][rfc2349]